Iberian magpie

 The Iberian magpie (Cyanopica cooki) is a bird in the crow family.
 It is 31–35 cm long and similar in overall shape to the Eurasian magpie (Pica pica) but is slenderer with proportionately smaller legs and bill.
-It belongs to the genus Cyanopica.

 Taxonomy

 The Iberian magpie was formally described in 1850 by the French naturalist Charles Lucien Bonaparte based on a specimen that had been collected by Samuel Edward Cook in Spain.
 Bonaparte coined the binomial name Cyanopica cooki, to replace the preoccupied Pica cyanea.
 The specific epithet was chosen to honour the collector.
 The type locality was restricted to Madrid by Harry Forbes Witherby in 1923.
 The species is monotypic: no subspecies are recognised.

 This taxon was formerly treated as conspecific with the azure-winged magpie (C. cyanus), but this population is 5,400 miles (9,000 km) away from those in eastern Asia.
 Genetic analysis has suggested that Iberian and azure-winged magpies are distinct species.
 Other common names include Iberian azure-winged magpie, Cook's azure-winged magpie, and Spanish azure-winged magpie.